joch/home-assistant-config/README.md

 ## Automation

 Below are some of my most used automations, which make life just a bit easier and more fun.
-For a complete list, have a look in the `automation/` folder of the repository.
+For a complete list, have a look in the `package/` folder of the repository for the details.

 ### Lighting